 Admission Requirements for Transfer Students

-Submit all documents postmarked no later than the application deadline of February 1.
-The online application, as well as various requirements, may be found at www.pratt.edu/apply.
-Writing and visual portfolios must be uploaded to pratt.slideroom.com by the February 1 deadline.
-See www.pratt.edu/apply for instructions on submitting your application and supporting documents.
+While Pratt has very limited space for transfer students, we accept transfer applications for our programs with a deadline of February 1.
+The online application, as well as various requirements, may be found at our Apply page.
+Writing and visual portfolios must be uploaded to pratt.slideroom.com.
+Submit all documents and portfolio online or postmarked no later than the application deadline.
+See Apply for instructions on submitting your application and supporting documents.

 All mailed materials must be sent to: